 Temporary visitors from outside the EU member area may also be able to claim state healthcare under reciprocal agreements with their home country, otherwise will have to pay for healthcare services or take out travel insurance in Germany.
 Your local government or the German consulate in your home country can advise you.
 You can also find explanations of required insurance in Germany.

-Around 90 percent of residents are covered by the German state healthcare scheme.
-Both EU and non-EU nationals working in Germany will also typically be subject to compulsory state German health insurance (known as statutory sickness insurance, or gesetzliche Krankenversicherung, GKV) if they are:
+The German state healthcare scheme covers around 90% of residents.
+Both EU and non-EU nationals working in Germany are subject to compulsory state German health insurance (known as statutory sickness insurance, or gesetzliche Krankenversicherung, GKV) if they are:

 - in paid employment or in vocational training, including trainees and apprentices, and earn less than €57,600 per year (2017 figures);